corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/fast-feedback-with-the-simulator/kotlin-flow-test-code.md

    )
    ```
 7. Pass the `requestData` to the `callflow()` function on Alice’s virtual node, to trigger the flow on Simulator.
-   Simulator simulates running the flow and responder flow, substituting simulated services as required, and returning a flow response String.
+   Simulator simulates running the flow and responder flow, substituting simulated services as required, and returning a flow response string.
    ```kotlin
    // Call the Flow on Alice's virtual node and capture the response from the flow val flowResponse = aliceVN.callFlow(requestData)